Hooded Oriole

 Characteristics

-The male is yellow to orange with a black tail and black wings with two white bars on them.
+The male is yellow to orange, with a black tail and black wings, each with two white bars.
 He has a black throat and face and a long, thin, curved black bill.

 The female is greenish-gray above and yellow on her undersides.
 She also has two white bars on her wings.